srednakun/wangular/README.md

 Demonstrates the ability to attach types to $scope by attaching a person object to scope and displaying it an it's properties in the view.
 Also demonstrates scope inheritance by creating a PropChildController and its associated div inside the PropController div in the html.
 ####ang05
 Parse angular expressions on the fly using the $parse service and $watch.
 Type an angular expression into the input field and it will be parsed into raw JavaScript and displayed below the input box
+####ang06
+Use $interpolate to render templates manually allowing the use of templates in user input.